Do you have “vaginal fat” and want to know how to lose it?

 - Getting adequate sleep every night

-- Taking a daily walk
+- Taking a daily walk (or doing light cardio)

 When Should You Consider Surgery?